banzaicloud/koperator-docs/docs/install-kafka-operator.md

     {{< include-code "create-zookeeper.sample" "bash" >}}

-1. Verify that Zookeeper has been deployed.
+1. Verify that Zookeeper has been deployed and is in running state with the configured number of replicas.

     ```bash
     kubectl get pods -n zookeeper